ArdorDeosis/DataForge/README.md

 ## What is this?

-I've worked with a lot of procedural generation in the past years.
+I've worked with a lot of procedural generation in the past decade.
 I've implemented what feels like a dozen graph structures, noise functions, height map operations and formal grammars.
 Instead of always re-implementing the stuff, I decided to write a library containig some generic data structures for procedural content generation.

-I've started with Graph module for now, but I plan on writing other modules, too.
+I've started with a graph module for now, but I plan on writing other modules, too.
 This is a list of things I may or may not implement in the future:
 * Grammars (text-only and generic)
 * Height Maps
 * Custom Random Number Generation (based on [this GDC talk](https://www.youtube.com/watch?v=LWFzPP8ZbdU))